hwxi/hwxi.github.io/RESEARCH/README.md

 # Research

 I enjoy programming.

-And my primary research interest lies in programming language design and implementation.
+My primary research interest lies in programming language design and implementation.
 In particular, I have long been applying type-based approaches to static debugging, that is, detecting potential programming errors before run-time.
 Recently, I have also been studying template-based programing (TBP), which advocates using function templates in place of functions to achieve a great deal more degree of code sharing.

 Since joining BUCS in 2001, I have been continually working on the design and implmentation of [ATS](http://www.ats-lang.org), a